University of Kent: Colleges

-This vision of a collegiate university has increasingly fallen away.
+This vision of a collegiate university increasingly fell away.
 The funding for colleges did not keep pace with the growth in student numbers, with the result that only four colleges were built.
 In later years when there was heavy student demand for scarce accommodation in Canterbury the solution was found in building additional on-campus accommodation but not in the form of further colleges.
 The hopes that students living off campus would stay around to eat dinner in their colleges were not met, whilst the abolition of college amenities fees removed students' direct stake in their colleges.
 With the growth of specialist subject departments as well as of other university wide facilities, more and more of the role of colleges was transferred to the central university.
 Accommodation and catering were transferred to the centralised University of Kent at Canterbury Hospitality (UKCH).

-Today the university does not operate as a traditional collegiate university – applications are made to the university as a whole, and many of the colleges rely on each other for day-to-day operation.
-Academic departments have no formal ties to colleges other than those that are located within particular college buildings due to availability of space, with lectures, seminars and tutorials taking place wherever there is an available room rather than on a college basis.
-Many students are allocated accommodation in their respective college, but some are housed in developments with no defined collegiate link whilst others are housed in different colleges.
+Eventually, the university ceased to operate as a traditional collegiate university – applications were made to the university as a whole, and many of the colleges relied on each other for day-to-day operation.
+Academic departments had no formal ties to colleges other than those that are located within particular college buildings due to availability of space, with lectures, seminars and tutorials taking place wherever there was an available room rather than on a college basis.
+Many students were allocated accommodation in their respective college, but some were housed in developments with no defined collegiate link whilst others were housed in different colleges.
+College masters were abolished in 2020.

-Despite this the six College Student Committees, volunteer groups made up of elected officers and supporting volunteers, have retained a reasonably strong presence on campus.
-They run fundraising events and welfare campaigns throughout the academic year, and organise student events for their colleges during Welcome Week.
-Every student in the university retains a college affiliation to either Keynes, Eliot, Rutherford, Darwin or Park Wood even if they do not live in college accommodation.
-Students are encouraged to stay engaged with their College Committees throughout their time at the university.
+As of 2025, the university is no longer constitutionally collegiate, and only three of the offered residences still bear the names of colleges – Darwin, Keynes and Woolf.